apigee/IgniteEngine-iOS/README.md

 	}
 	```

+14. Add the following keypairs to your `Info.plist`:

+	1. `IXAssets:assets`
+	2. `IXApp:assets/app.json`

-14. Get up to speed by reading the [docs](https://ignite.apigee.com).
+15. Get up to speed by reading the [docs](https://ignite.apigee.com).

-15. If you're creating a git repo for your `/assets`, you should add `Engine/**` to your `.gitignore` to avoid commiting the entire IX engine to your repo.
+16. If you're creating a git repo for your `/assets`, you should add `Engine/**` to your `.gitignore` to avoid commiting the entire IX engine to your repo.

 TODO: